h3ll0clar1c3/h3ll0clar1c3.github.io/_posts/2020-06-11-SLAE_Assignment_1.md

 This instuction set will load the string '/bin/sh' onto the stack in reverse order since the stack grows from high to low memory.

-The execve syscall works with null pointers and terminators, which requires a terminator to be placed onto the stack after clearing the EAX register and setting to '0':
+The execve syscall works with null pointers and terminators, which requires a terminator to be placed onto the stack after clearing the EAX register and setting the value to '0':

 ```nasm
 	xor eax, eax	; clear register, place execve